-LPC licenses in Missouri expire biennially.
-License renewal requires payment of the appropriate renewal fee (see “Fees” above) and completion of Continuing Education.
+LPC licenses in Missouri expires biennially.
+License renewal requires payment of the appropriate renewal fee and completion of continuing education.

-Missouri LPCs are required to complete 40 hours of CE during each two-year renewal period.
-At least 20 of these hours must consist of formal CE and at least 20 of self-study.
-Formal CE may include post-graduate coursework; research presentations at professional meetings; attendance at verified professional meetings; attendance at workshops or seminars relevant to counseling; written contributions to relevant professional books, journals, or periodicals; instruction as a faculty member at an accredited institution (20 hours maximum); and instruction of CE (4 hours max).
+Missouri LPCs are required to complete 40 hours of continuing education (CE) during each two-year renewal period.
+At least 20 of these hours must consist of formal CE and at least 20 of formal, self-study, or a combination of both.
+Formal CE may include post-graduate coursework, research presentations at professional meetings, attendance at verified professional meetings, attendance at workshops or seminars relevant to counseling, written contributions to relevant professional books, journals, or periodicals, instruction as a faculty member at an accredited institution, and instruction of continuing education (up to 4 hours).
 Acceptable providers of CE include the American Association for Marriage and Family Therapy, American Counseling Association, American Medical Association, American Mental Health Counselors Association, national psychology associations, national social work associations, National Board for Certified Counselors, regionally accredited colleges and universities, or any of their affiliates.

 Average Counselor Salary in Missouri

 The following types of counselors in Missouri can expect to earn the corresponding average hourly and average annual wages, according to the U.S. Bureau of Labor Statistics: